ilmenit/CC65-Advanced-Optimizations/README.md

 ### 06 - Get rid of enums - 296 ticks (3% speedup)

-By the definition of language, enums are "ints" and this is not the fastest data type on 6502.
+By the definition of the C language, enums are "ints" and this is not the fastest data type on 6502.
 Change enums to "unsigned char" and enum values to constant #DEFINE.
 On 6502 use of constant values is faster than use of variables as it does not require reading values from memory.

 We are replacing: